 In February 2020 we will lead a delegation of performing arts producers to Hong Kong during the Hong Kong Arts Festival.
 The visit is supported by Arts Council England and the GREAT campaign, and aims to generate long term collaborative relationships between arts organisations in both countries.

-Supported by the British Council in Canada, Farnham Maltings and the Canadian High Commission in London, this open submission programme is designed to encourage and support the development of creative exchange, collaboration and partnerships between performing arts organisations in the UK and Canada.
+Supported by the British Council in Canada, Farnham Maltings, Canada Council for the Arts and the Canadian High Commission in London, this open submission programme is designed to encourage and support the development of creative exchange, collaboration and partnerships between performing arts organisations in the UK and Canada.

 International Producer’s Breakfast